rayzorben/niri-bar/README.md

 ## Troubleshooting
 - Ensure Niri is running (Wayland) and `$NIRI_SOCKET` is set by the compositor.
-- If nothing appears: check logs, validate YAML (`cargo test -p niri-bar-new -- tests/config_tests.rs`).
+- If nothing appears: check logs, validate YAML (`cargo test -- tests/config_tests.rs`).

 ## Documentation
 See the `wiki/` folder for detailed architecture, configuration, theming, IPC, hot-reload, testing, and logging docs.